James Jones (author): Life

+Jones was open about his same-sex experiences and would base the sexually ambiguous character of Corporal Fife in The Thin Red Line on himself.

+In May 1951, LIFE magazine devoted several pages to Jones and Lowney Handy (b.
+1904), beginning with their first meeting in November 1943 when the veteran returned to Robinson, and her support for his writing prior to formation of what is described as the "Handy Artists Group"—From Here to Eternity is given considerable mention, but there is none of any Jones-Handy romantic relationship.

 Jones assisted in the 1950 formation of the Handy Writers' Colony in Marshall, Illinois, by his then-lover Lowney Handy and her husband Harry Handy.
-It was funded partly by Harry and, after the financial success of From Here To Eternity, partly by Jones.
-Originally conceived as a Utopian commune where budding artists could focus exclusively on their writing projects, the colony dissolved after only a few years, because James Jones relocated to France following his marriage to Gloria Mosolino after a fight with Lowney, leaving the colony back in a financially compromised situation in 1957.
+It was funded partly by Harry and, after the financial success of From Here to Eternity, partly by Jones.
+Originally conceived as a Utopian commune where budding artists could focus exclusively on their writing projects, the colony dissolved after only a few years, because Jones relocated to France following his marriage to actress Gloria Mosolino after a jealous Lowney attacked her, leaving the colony back in a financially compromised situation in 1957.
+However, the colony's decline was largely due to Lowney's continued erratic, possessive, and controlling behavior, particularly toward Jones.
+Poet David Ray commented to George Garrett:

 Jones died in Southampton, New York, of congestive heart failure and is buried in Poxabogue-Evergreen Cemetery, Bridgehampton, New York.
 His papers are now held at the Harry Ransom Center at the University of Texas at Austin.
 His widow, Gloria, died on June 9, 2006.
 Many of James Jones's books are still available in digital format, including excerpts from They Shall Inherit the Laughter, published as To the End of the War.